vuthuyduong/dnabarcoder/README.md

 - To compute the best cutoffs:

 ../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json -c CBSITS.current.classification

+Or if the classifications are given in the sequence headers:

+../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json -f CBSITS_classification.fasta

 The best similarity cut-offs are saved in json and text format files dnabarcoder/CBSITS.cutoffs.best.json and dnabarcoder/CBSITS.cutoffs.best.txt.